la2050/archive/_projects/2016/help-us-create-and-inspire-the-future-tech-leaders-of-la.md

   - Volunteers
   - Infrastructure (building/space/vehicles etc.)
   - Technical infrastructure (computers etc.)
+project_description: >-
+  #CodingisCool will be expanding to host workshops at actual tech companies in
+  and around West Los Angeles-what lately has become known as 'Silicone Beach.'
+  We'll be hosting coding and programming workshops with actual programmers employed at places such as TrueCar and other huge tech workplaces.
+The students we serve will be able to tour the space, learn about jobs available to them in the future, and understand how exciting and accessible a job in computer programming can truly be for them!
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Student education pipeline","Suspension and expulsion rates","Truancy